josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

  \- _"That they don't break the build!"_

-In modern world that translate to something like; the code can build and the unit tests can run without errors.
+In a modern world that translate to something like; the code can build and the unit tests can run without errors.

-After the build phase is done control is once again handed over to the [Pretested Integration Plugin][pretested-integration-plugin] to determine if we like the merged workspace or not.
+After the build phase is done, control is once again handed over to the [Pretested Integration Plugin][pretested-integration-plugin] to determine if we like the merged workspace or not.

-If the build phase was successful, we commit the merge, delete the source branch and push to `origin`.
+If the build phase was successful, we push the changes to `origin` and delete the source branch.
 If the build failed we will do ...absolutely nothing.

 #### All integrations onto promotion branches are automated